PhoneRescue for iOS

 To start with, the download and installation process is easy and straightforward.
 Launching the app gives you a sense of elegance: It begins with a quick animation of the PhoneRescue icon circling itself, followed by another window called “Quick Tips.”
-This window lists a few things users should keep in mind in order to maximize chances of iPhone data recovery.
+This window lists a few things users should keep in mind in order to maximize the chances of iPhone data recovery.
 Once you’ve read it over, click “I’m Ready to Start”.

 After that, you’ll see a screen like the one below.
 This is the core of PhoneRescue, and lists four main recovery modes: Recover from iOS Device, Recover from iTunes Backup, Recover from iCloud, and iOS Repair Tools.
 Each mode deals with a specific type of data loss situation.
-I’ve broken this review into four subsections in order dig into each recovery or repair mode.
+I’ve broken this review into four subsections in order to dig into each recovery or repair mode.
 I also added a separate section exploring the export feature.

 1. Recover from iOS Device

 This mode is best for recovering items you’ve just deleted from your iPhone including, pictures, videos, notes, messages, etc. Most likely it’s because you didn’t have any backups, and can’t retrieve the content from iTunes or iCloud.
-This mode requires that your iOS device be recognized by your computer
+This mode requires that your iOS device be recognized by your computer.

 Here’s how my test went: After connecting my iPhone, I noticed that on the bottom of the screen, the text “Please connect your device” immediately turns to “Your ‘iPhone’ is connected!.
-Also, the color of the arrow button in right corner turns from light blue to dark blue, meaning it is now clickable.
+Also, the color of the arrow button in the right corner turns from light blue to dark blue, meaning it is now clickable.
 Hit it to continue.

 Then the app started to analyze my device.
 The process took less than a minute.
 Tip: Don’t unplug your device during this process.

-Within a few minutes, it successfully found a lot of files -- 5533, to be precise -- including:
+Within a few minutes, it successfully found a lot of files — 5533, to be precise — including:

 - Personal Data: 542 Contacts, 415 call history, 1958 messages, 81 message attachments, 16 voicemails, 5 Notes, 1 Safari bookmark

-- Media Data: 419 photos, 2 Photo Videos, 421 thumbnails, 3 songs, 8 playlists, 1 voice memo
+- Media Data: 419 photos, 2 Photo Videos, 421 thumbnails, 3 songs, 8 playlists, 1 voice memo.

-However, I was a bit surprised that it listed items that were still stored on my phone -- messages, contacts, call history, etc., that I’m pretty sure I never deleted.
+My personal take: The whole process is really quick.
+It only took a few minutes to scan my 16GB iPhone and extract all the recoverable data.
+While it’s nice that PhoneRescue found so many files from my iPhone, they found a bunch I’d already deleted, like pictures, voicemails, and a voice memo.
+However, I was a bit surprised that it listed items that were still stored on my phone — messages, contacts, call history, etc., that I’m pretty sure I never deleted.
 So, PhoneRescue “exceeded” my expectations.
 However, this might make it a bit hectic for locating specific files you want to retrieve.

 2. Recover from iTunes Backup

-This second recovery mode is best to use when your iDevice doesn’t work any more, and you’ve got at least one iTunes backup stored on your computer.
+This second recovery mode is best to use when your iDevice doesn’t work anymore, and you’ve got at least one iTunes backup stored on your computer.
 Select this mode, then click the arrow on the bottom-right corner to get started.
 Here’s my experience with this recovery mode.

 It found an iTunes backup for my iPhone…